 Remove faded flowers from time to time.
 This will make sure that it is not diverting its energy to set fruits that contain seeds, which weakens the plant, shortening the flowering period.

 Prune the plant to promote dense growth flowers.
 Pinch new shoots off with your fingers to encourage more branches and lush growth.
 Also, cut off dead and long branches from time to time with a small pair of scissors.

 Lantana is a tropical plant, and in colder climates, it does not overwinter on the ground but does in pots.
 Before the onset of winter, trim the plant 1/3 or even 1/2 and move it inside to a warm place at a temperature around 50 F (10 C).

 Pests and Diseases

-Lantana is resistant to most of the diseases but it might be attacked by some common pests like spider mites, mealybugs, and aphids when grown in poor conditions.
+Lantana is resistant to most diseases, but it might be attacked by spider mites, mealybugs, and aphids, especially when grown in poor conditions.

 Lantana leaves and berries contain toxic compounds called triterpenoids and can be lethal.
 Symptoms like constipation, diarrhea, mouth irritation, and abdominal pain might occur.
 It would be wise to keep the plant away from the reach of cats, dogs, and children.